Rejection-Cascade of Gaussians: Real-time adaptive background subtraction framework: Abstract

 \section{Abstract}

-Background-Foreground classification is a fundamental well-studied problem in computer vision.
+Background-Foreground classification is a well-studied problem in computer vision.
 Due to the pixel-wise nature of modeling and processing in the algorithm, it is usually difficult to satisfy real-time constraints.
 There is a trade-off between the speed (because of model complexity) and accuracy.
-Inspired by the rejection cascade of Viola-Jones classifier, we decompose the Gaussian Mixture Model (GMM) into an adaptive cascade of classifiers.
-This way we achieve a good improvement in speed without compensating for accuracy.
-In the training phase, we learn multiple KDEs for different durations to be used as strong prior distribution and detect probable oscillating pixels which usually results in misclassifications.
-We propose a confidence measure for the classifier based on temporal consistency and the prior distribution.
-The confidence measure thus derived is used to adapt the learning rate and the thresholds of the model, to improve accuracy.
-The confidence measure is also employed to perform temporal and spatial sampling in a principled way.
-We demonstrate a speed-up factor of 5x to 10x and 17 percent average improvement in accuracy over several standard videos.
+Inspired by the rejection cascade of Viola-Jones classifier, we decompose the Gaussian Mixture Model (GMM) into an adaptive cascade of Gaussians(CoG).
+We achieve a good improvement in speed without compromising the accuracy with respect to the baseline GMM model.
+We demonstrate a speed-up factor of 4-5x and 17 percent average improvement in accuracy over Wallflowers surveillance datasets.
+The CoG is then demonstrated to over the latent space representation of images of a convolutional variational autoencoder(VAE).
+We provide initial results over CDW-2014 dataset, which could speed up background subtraction for deep architectures. \keywords{Background Subtraction \and Rejection Cascade \and Real-time}